 23. The best people possess a feeling for beauty, the courage to take risks, the discipline to tell the truth, the capacity for sacrifice.
 Ironically, their virtues make them vulnerable; they are often wounded, sometimes destroyed. ― Ernest Hemingway

-The 10 Scientific Ways To Build Resilience by American Psychological Association
+10 Ways To Build Resilience by The American Psychological Association

 Resilience is not a fixed trait.
 It is dynamic, and we can develop and build it in ourselves.